daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/pre-giving-tuesday-email-split-test/README.md

 ***

 {% hint style="info" %}
-**Note:** We may wish to treat the 'email send' as the denominator, as the differig subject seemed to have led to a different number of opens
+**Note:** We may wish to treat the 'email send' as the denominator, as the differing subject seemed to have led to a different number of opens
 {% endhint %}

-***

 ***